 You need to talk to an attorney when you are able.
 This doesn’t mean you have to hire one yet, but almost all personal injury firms will offer free consultations and then only collect a fee out of your settlement or award.
 An attorney can advise you of your rights and evaluate your case.

-Contact a Florida Auto Accident Lawyer
+Contact a Tampa Auto Accident Lawyer

 Always contact an attorney after any crash involving a serious injury or loss of a loved one.
-RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head on!”
+RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”